 He originally appeared within a variety of electronic dance music genres and became recognized by early dance music connoisseurs for his influences on classic club vinyl tracks such as, So In Love With You, that featured American vocalists, Gerideau and Shawn Benson.
 It is now regarded as the first track to feature two male singers in a duet in house music worldwide.
 It was first performed live at the Ministry of Sound in London, alongside one of the pioneers of American dance music, DJ Tony Humphries, and it has since been re-released by Norman Jay, (awarded an MBE), for the 30th Anniversary of the internationally recognised, Notting Hill Carnival, on both CD and vinyl on Strut Records; securing Dee C'rell's place in the history of American and British house music.

 In the early progression of techno music, he collaborated with Ian Tregoning; who is known for his work with artists such as Yello and Underworld, amonst others.
 As Stranger and C-rell, they signed to the iconic record label, Freetown and Subwoofer, and released the classic remix of Jocelyn Brown’s, I like it like that.
-Released on vinyl as Drum Whispers, the track is the first tribal techno-electro club tracks of its time, and it is acknowledged as an influence by many DJ’s and producers who have a knowledge within techno.
+Released on vinyl as Drum Whispers, the track is the first tribal techno-electro club track of its time, and it is acknowledged as an influence by many DJ’s and producers within techno.
 It is now a collector's item on vinyl within electronic music.

 Dee C’rell was also at the forefront of a genre established as breakbeat, where he composed and recorded on vinyl with Subject 13, on record labels, Sony, and Underground Level Recording.
 Releasing, Techno City, The Unique Beatz E.P Vol.1 and Stay Blessed, these original vinyl releases were part of the British breakbeat scene which inadvertently became known worldwide as Drum ’N’ Bass.